 Next, we needed beds!
 We still wanted bunk beds, and we planned on adding a loft bed over the full bed.
 What better place than IKEA (especially on the budget).
 The Tromsö bunk and loft beds were perfect.
 They still carried both in white, and we loved how the tall white beds reminded us of all the white aspen trees outside.
 The bunk was shorter (height and lengthwise) than what was in there already, giving us just enough space to put the two dressers back under the window.

 Next, we needed just a couple of pieces of furniture...a nightstand next to the full bed, and some more storage between the bunks and the door.
 The IKEA Tarva side table and the Trofast were perfect for the job.
 The Trofast was going to be used to hold some electronics, books and overflow of clothes, so we opted for the shelves instead of the bins.
 I love that these pieces are just so versatile!

 Finally, we brought some really fun art and accessories in.
 And yes, books...lots and lots of books.
 This space, no matter how it gets used, will always have at least one girl sitting and reading a book.
 And since the kids, at the time, were 9 months-12 years old, we had all kinds of books in there.
 But the favorite, by far, are the books that their grandma (Pooh Bear) would read to them before bed.

-See how we saved money on dressing all the beds HERE
+See the process, and how we saved money on dressing the beds here